Grosvenor & Collins Street Practice

 What happens if you fall ill with a respiratory illness during the COVID19 pandemic?
 Unfortunately, you may develop the symptoms similar to COVID19 and during our screening process when booking an appointment you will find that we will not be able to book a face to face contact with your doctor.

 The reception staff will offer you a phone or video consultation with your doctor who will then determine whether or not you need any form of testing.
-If you do require testing, you will be booked into our Respiratory clinic at Grosvenor Street currently running on Tuesday and Thursday afternoons and Saturdays.
+If you do require testing, you will be booked into our Respiratory clinic at Grosvenor Street currently running on Monday to Thursday afternoons.

-The reception staff will ask you to arrive at the practice at your allocated time and phone on your arrival.
-There is a white tent permanently in place in the car park at Grosvenor Street acting as a temporary waiting room.
-We ask that you enter the tent at your allocate time.
-The treating doctor will see you in the room opposite which is set up for the treatment of respiratory illness.
+The reception staff will ask you to arrive at the practice and park in the car park located behind the building at your allocated time and phone reception on your arrival.
+The treating doctor will see you in the room downstairs which is set up for the treatment of respiratory illness.

 Payment for Consultation